conjurdemos/policy-automation/README.md

 .\onboarding-service.ps1
 ```

-## Operationalizing the Host-Automation through the Windows Task Scheduler
+## Operationalizing the Policy-Automation through the Windows Task Scheduler

 Once the automation has been tested one-time manually with success, setting up operationally with the Windows Task Scheduler is the next optional path.
 Follow [this link](https://github.com/ztwright/policy-automation/blob/main/SCHEDULED-TASK-SETUP.md) for more information.